 Why Visit Uganda?

 Uganda is often nicknamed ‘Africa condensed’ because it has so much of what Africa has to offer in one location.
 On one driving loop, you can track the mountain gorillas, enjoy a safari game drive, get lost in the tropical rainforest, go white-water rafting, and see the big five.
-Experience it for yourself, pack your bags, rent a car, and Drive Your Own Adventure!

 Besides wildlife and nature, Uganda also has diverse cultural experiences.
 At the Ndere Centre in Kampala, you can watch the famous Ndere dance troupe showcase the different dance, music, traditions of Uganda.
 In Karamoja, you can observe the cattle herding and farming of the Karamojong people.
 While you’re trekking in Mgahinga, explore the hillsides with the Batwa trail, where you can learn more about the pygmy people and their hunter-gatherer practices.
 We could keep going - there are countless cultural experiences you can organize for your Ugandan road trip.
 Check the Uganda Culture section of this destination guide for more tips and information.